mpdf/mpdf.github.io/reference/mpdf-variables/watermarkimgalphablend.md

 <h2>Description</h2>

 <div class="alert alert-info" role="alert">void <b>watermarkImgAlphaBlend</b></div>
 <p>Specify the blend mode for overlying watermark images.
 Different blend modes work with different types of images.
-The blend modes are those specified in the <a href="/reference/pdf-files-adobe/pdf-reference.html">PDF reference</a>.
+The blend modes are those specified in the <a href="{{ "/reference/pdf-files-adobe/pdf-reference.html" | prepend: site.baseurl }}">PDF reference</a>.
 The value of Normal gives acceptable results for most cases.
 'Multiply' may produce better results with overlying WMF or SVG images.</p>

 <div class="alert alert-info" role="alert"><b>Note:</b> This variable can be changed either in the configuration file <span class="filename">config.php</span>&nbsp; or at runtime</div>
 <h2>Values</h2>